Panorama Sizing and Design Guide

 In the example above, device management function and reporting are performed on a VM Panorama appliance.
 There are three log collector groups.
 Group A, contains two log collectors and receives logs from three standalone firewalls.
 Group B, consists of a single collector and receives logs from a pair of firewalls in an Active/Passive high availability (HA) configuration.
 Group C contains two log collectors as well, and receives logs from two HA pairs of firewalls.
 The number of log collectors in any given location is dependent on a number of factors.
 The design considerations are covered below.
 Note: any platform can be a dedicated manager, but only M-Series can be a dedicated log collector.

-While all current Panorama platforms have an upper limit of 1000 devices for management purposes, it is important for Panorama sizing to understand what the incoming log rate will be from all managed devices.
+While all current Panorama platforms have an upper limit of 1000 devices for management purposes (5000 firewalls using a single or M-600 since PAN-OS 9.0), it is important for Panorama sizing to understand what the incoming log rate will be from all managed devices.
 To start with, take an inventory of the total firewall appliances that will be managed by Panorama.

 Use the following spreadsheet to take an inventory of your devices that need to store logs: